pizzawarrior/weaviate_cohere_vector_embedding/README.md

 - a Weaviate API Key and URL
 - a cohere API Key

-1. `pip install -r requirements.txt`
+1. install virtual env, then: `pip install -r requirements.txt`
-2. create a .env file and stor your creds
+2. create a .env file and store your creds
 3. test the db connection by running: `python database/open_db_connection`
 4. create a embeddings for the dataset: `python database/create_embeddings`
 - this will create a new directory inside your root directory called 'scratch.'